Meet the Team

 Brian founded Access the Alpine after recognizing the potential for guiding companies to be more than just transactions; they can be vessels of sustainability, client-focused camaraderie, and genuine care.

-Certifications: AMGA Certified Rock Guide, AMGA SPI Certified, AIARE Level 1 + 2 + Avalanche Rescue Course, Professional Avalanche Training (PRO 1), AMGA Alpine Guide Course, AMGA Ice Instructor Course, LNT Certified, Wilderness First Responder
+Certifications: AMGA Certified Rock Guide, AMGA Single Pitch Instructor and Instructor Trainer, AMGA AIARE Level 1 + 2 + Avalanche Rescue Course, Professional Avalanche Training (PRO 1), AMGA Alpine Guide Course, AMGA Ice Instructor Course, LNT Trainer, Wilderness First Responder